rmkelley/rmkelley.github.io/malawi.md

-# Repordicability in Geographic Research; an academic analysis
+# Reprodicability in Geographic Research; an academic analysis

-of

 ## Vulnerability modeling for sub-Saharan Africa: An operationalized approach in Malawi
 ### By Malcomb, Weaver, and Krakowka